zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 **Takeaways**
 * C++98-style enums are now known as unscoped enums.
 * Enumerators of scoped enums are visible only within the enum.
 They convert to other types only with a cast.
 * Both scoped and unscoped enums support specification of the underlying type.
-The default underlying type for scoped enums is int.
-Unscoped enums have no default underlying type.
+The default underlying type for scoped enums is `int`.
+Unscoped enums have no default underlying type (implementation-dependent integral type that can represent all enumerator values).
 * Scoped enums may always be forward-declared.
 Unscoped enums may be forward-declared only if their declaration specifies an underlying type.

 ### Prefer deleted functions to private undefined ones